iferres/simurg/README.md

 The algorithm first simulates a random coalescent tree.

-Then, random deviates from the expected number of gene gain and loss according to branch length and other parameters (*theta*: gene gain rate per generation; and *rho*; gene loss rate per generation), are used to simulate gene birth and death along the tree.
+Then, random deviates from the expected number of gene gain and loss according to branch length and other parameters (*ggr*: gene gain rate per generation; and *glr*; gene loss rate per generation), are used to simulate gene birth and death along the tree.
 Since the IMG model is used, genes are only transmited vertically from generation to generation.

 Point mutations are simulated following a similar process as the above: random deviates from the expected number of mutations according to branch length and mutation rate (*mu*), are used.
 Mutations are then distributed along sites with uniform probability.
 By default stop codons are avoided. (**note:** actually, codons and not sites are conditioned to mutation).